LStranc/NotBattleship/README.md

 _Range of View_ = 3

 #### Abilities:
 The Cruiser is a scout boat and doesn't have any attack method.
 Although the Cruiser does have a good chance of dodging attacks.
-It also does get to do two actions within one turn while all other boats only get one action.
+It also gets two actions within one turn while all other boats only get one action.

 ### Destroyer